Probate Q&A Series

 Conclusion

-In North Carolina, a sibling can be appointed to manage a sibling’s estate even if other family members disagree, but the Clerk of Superior Court will apply the priority rules, confirm the applicant is qualified, and address objections through notice and (if needed) a hearing.
-When equal-priority relatives cannot agree, the clerk can choose the person most likely to administer the estate properly or appoint more than one person.
+In North Carolina, a sibling can be appointed to manage a sibling’s estate even if other family members disagree, but the Clerk of Superior Court will apply the priority rules, confirm the applicant is qualified, and address objections through notice and, if needed, a hearing.
+When equal-priority relatives cannot agree, the clerk can choose the person most likely to administer the estate advantageously or appoint more than one person.
 The next step is to file the application for letters with the Clerk of Superior Court in the county where the estate is opened as soon as practical.

 Talk to a Probate Attorney